RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 because these components are unfixed.
 Again, these unfixed "product_version" components will only be found in VEX files since CSAF files always represent a released RHSA.

-In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number.
+In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number or an architecture format.

 ```
 {